imrekosdik/ahc_BrachaTaueg/ShavitFrancez/docs/ShavitFrancez/algorithm.rst

     nat cc<p> // keeps track of the number of children of p in its tree proc parent<p> // the parent of p in a tree in the forest

-    If p is an initiator then
+    if p is an initiator then
-        active<p> <- true;
+        active<p> <- true
     end if

-    If p sends a basic message then cc<p> <- cc<p> + 1
+    if p sends a basic message then cc<p> <- cc<p> + 1
     end if

-    If p receives a basic message from a neighbor q then If active<p> = false then
+    if p receives a basic message from a neighbor q then if active<p> = false then
             active<p> <- true
             parent<p> <- q
         else